hasangural/CustomResourceProvider/README.md

 You need to give an access to the Managed Identity which is created by Azure Function ARM template.

-# Requirements for Azure Function - Custom Resource Provide - Endpoint
+# Requirements for Azure Function - Custom Resource Provides

 *   Give access to Principal Id for Azure Subscription.
 At least It has to have Deployment/write permission.
 *   Azure Resource Manager Template will be deployed AZ.Function v2.
 Do not change it.